simonc602/directus-render.com/README.md

 ### Connect GitHub to Render:
 - Log in to your Render.com account and connect it to your GitHub account.

-### Create a New Web Service:
+### Create a New Blueprint:
-- Click on "New" -> "Web Service" and select your forked repository.
+- Click on "New" -> "Blueprint" and select your forked repository / copy in the public github address.

 ### Select Branch:
 - Choose the branch with the render.yaml file.
 By default, this is usually the main branch.